Aakash2003jain/hadoop_hive_movielens_analysis/README.md

 These features ensure that this project is efficient, scalable, and ready for real-world applications in big data analytics and data processing.

+### Report
+A detailed report that includes the following is also available:

+Hive Queries: The report contains a list of all the Hive queries used in this project.
+Query Outputs: Screenshots of the output of each query are included in the report for easy reference and validation of the results.